 Directed by Serge Bromberg & Ruxandra Medrea

-A riveting doc that reconstructs Clouzot’s original vision for his unfinished 1964 film L’Enfer (Inferno); the fragments themselves play like the most expensive lab test strips in film history, with Romy Schneider as a most regal queen of the leader ladies.Watch Now
+A doc that reconstructs Clouzot’s unfinished film; the fragments play like very expensive lab test strips, with Romy Schneider a regal leader lady.

 Directed by Quentin Tarantino

 Part of ”LEADER LADIES“; Intro by the Chicago Film Society’s Cameron Worden